Ask UL: Cooking Safety

-Here, John Drengenberg, consumer safety director at UL, answers your holiday cooking safety questions.
+Here, UL answers your holiday cooking safety questions.

-To submit a question to John, email firstname.lastname@example.org with "Ask John" in the subject line.
+To submit a question, email firstname.lastname@example.org with "Ask UL" in the subject line.

-Dear John: How can I avoid a cooking fire on Thanksgiving or Christmas?
+Dear UL: How can I avoid a cooking fire on Thanksgiving or Christmas?

 Cooking is a leading cause of home fires — in fact, there are more than 50,000 fires in ovens and ranges every year — and many happen because of unattended cooking.
 You don’t have to sit there and watch your Christmas cookies bake.
 But if you do leave the kitchen for a moment — maybe you’re cooking dinner and your guests arrive — take an oven mitt or hot pad with you to remind you to go back into the kitchen.
 Greet your guests, get them seated, and say: “I’m going to go check on dinner.”
 They won’t mind because they want to eat.
 That’s why they came over.